The Yager Family

 Harry had moved from the family business and begun his own Cabinet Making business that flourished and was soon expanded into being a timber merchants and plywood manufacturer.
 Harry founded, amongst several other businesses, the London Plywood Company in which his sons played leading roles.

-Although he wound up his companies and became bankrupt (at least twice in 1907 & 1928) seemingly to avoid creditors, the family's timber businesses flourished and upon the collapse of Hall Lewis he, ironically, became a major creditor.
+Although he wound up his companies and became bankrupt (at least thrice in 1907, 1928 & 1935) seemingly to avoid creditors, the family's timber businesses flourished and upon the collapse of Hall Lewis he, ironically, became a major creditor.
 Seeing an opportunity for a business venture in which he had little experience, he negotiated the purchase of Hall Lewis's Park Royal located liquidated assets and started Park Royal Coachworks.

 Harry and his sons Solomon & Reuben ran PRC for several years but Harry's last child, Sidney Hyman, seemingly did not take any active part in the PRC company.
 PRC remained in the control of the Yager family until Harry's death on April 11th 1946 when the family decided to rename the business as Park Royal Vehicles and float the company in the October of the same year.